benkalmus/chatAppGo/README.md

 ## Introduction

-This app is intended to be a simple message broker (pub-sub) implementation in golang.
+This app is intended to be an experimenting excercise in golang to create a message broker (pub-sub) implementation with some surrounding feature layers (listed below).

+### Implementation in `pkg/pubsub/`

-## Features
+## Features (TODO)

 - Asynchronous message passing
   - Buffered Publish and Subscribe